BlockstreamResearch/bip-frost-dkg/README.md

 For each participant, the DKG has three outputs: a secret share, the shared public key, and individual public keys for partial signature verification.
 The secret share and shared public key are required by a participant to produce signatures and therefore, participants *must* ensure that they are not lost.

-TODO: mention that these are properties when using the DKG with FROST

 ### Threat Model and Security Goals